akashyamvedant/loveaihub/replit.md

 LoveAIHub is a comprehensive AI platform that provides access to multiple AI models for image generation, video creation, chat completion, audio synthesis, and transcription.
 The application features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and integrating with A4F.co API for AI services and Razorpay for payment processing.

-**Current Status:** Successfully migrated to standard Replit environment with production deployment on Vercel.
-OAuth authentication implemented with comprehensive error handling and debugging capabilities.
-All credentials are publicly available in .env file for easy Replit agent access.
+**Current Status:** Successfully migrated to standard Replit environment with full authentication system working.
+OAuth and email/password authentication implemented with comprehensive error handling.
+PostgreSQL database deployed with complete schema.
+Application running on port 5000 with all API keys configured using fallback values for seamless agent access.

 # User Preferences